tiltedphoques/gitbook-wiki/general-information/faq.md

 ### Q: Will X mod work with this mod?

-A: We have no idea which mods work well with Skyrim Together Reborn.
+A: We have limited intel about which mods work well with Skyrim Together Reborn.
 There are no mods that are explicitly synced.
 Mods only sync by accident.
 The only way to find out if a mod syncs is to test it.
 Graphics mods generally work well.
 Aside from that, it's difficult to say.
 If you have SKSE installed, our mod will automatically load it.
 We have a mod tracker where you can check and submit mod compatibility.
 You can find it [here](https://github.com/tiltedphoques/Mod-Compatibility).
 We have blocked a few mods because they are inherently incompatible:

-* Engine fixes
-* Skyrim Souls RE
+* KiLoader (used as ENB prerequisite)
+* Alternate Conversation Camera mods
 * Fraps (not a mod, but also blocked)

+Note: Mods that were previously flagged as incompatible, such as Engine Fixes 6, and Skyrim Souls RE, have been revisited by new community members.
+Now Engine Fixes 7 and Skyrim Souls RE Updated can load with Skyrim Together release 1.8.

 ### Q: Will the mod get future updates?

-A: Skyrim Together Reborn 1.0 is a solid base for a lot of future expansion.
+A: Skyrim Together Reborn 1.8 is a solid base for a lot of future expansion.
 The current development team has put in a lot of work.
 Unfortunately, they cannot keep working at this pace.
 That is why the mod has become open source.
 We hope that new developers will join in the future to help this mod reach new heights.

 There is still a lot of work to be done, such as creating a scripting API, adding features like weather sync, fixing bugs and crashes, and smoothing out quests.